oroinc/platform/src/Oro/Component/Config/Resources/doc/cumulative_resources.md

 Introdution
 -----------
 Please imagine your bundle need to load configuration from `Resources\config\acme.yml` file located in any other bundle.
 In other words you need to allow other bundles to provide additional configuration to your bundle.
-In this case a bundle which need this configuration should do the following:
+In this case a bundle which need this configuration should do the following steps:

  - Register configuration file loader in a constructor of your bundle.
 For example: